actionml/contextual-bandit/README.md

 #Configuration of the Page Variant Recommender

 The Page Variant Recommender has a configuration file called engine.json in the root directory.
 This defines parameters for all phases of the engine.
 The phases are data preparation, model building, and prediction server deployment.
 For the Page Variant Recommender all static parameters are kept here.
 The configurations makes liberal use of defaults so just because a parameter is not mentioned in engine.json does not mean the param is unspecified.
+Note that JSON does not allow comments, so don't cut and paste from below, instead refer to the actual engine.json.
 ```
   {
   "id": "default",